jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 363 Information Assurance and Security 1 [3C][Velarde]/Chapter-1-Introduction-to-Network-Security.md

 - security

+## A sucessful organization should have multiple layers of security to protect:

+- operations
+- physical infrastructure
+- people
+- functions
+- communications
+- information

-## The protection of informatio and its critical elements, including systems and hardware that use, store, and transmit that information.
+## The protection of information and its critical elements, including systems and hardware that use, store, and transmit that information.

 - security